department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/stakeholders/april-1-2020-meeting.md

 Future steps will include comm strategy which the EBN team can help collaborate with and there is a contractor (DIS) in place to help with this and any other marketing needs.
 There will most likely be some announcement in September.

-Lois has shared some SME and customer findings via email.
+Lois has shared some SME and customer findings via email (April 1, 2020).